 Atlantic Insurance in Corozal will sell you “per day” Mexican policies, currently BZ$40 per day.
-You can also obtain “per day” coverage from the insurance office in Subtiente Lopez.
-(The office is about 1/2 mile beyond the military checkpoint on the right.
+You can also obtain “per day” coverage from the insurance office in Subtiente Lopez. (after leaving the new Border Control Station, you will have to turn right, toward the old border.
+The office is on the left, almost to the old border station..
 It is easy to miss.)
 If you plan on driving into Mexico regularly, you might conceder buying annual insurance on line from Lewis and Lewis Insurance at MexicanAutoInsurance.com.
 If you are going to be driving in Mexico more than 8 or 10 days through out the year, this is a good way to go.

 Customs, Military and Police Inspections

 Now that all the paperwork is complete, it is time for inspection routine.
-Under the big MEXICO sign is the Customs Checkpoint.
 Just like most Mexican airports, it is a red light / green light system, with most vehicles passing without inspection.
 Wait for the Customs Officer to waive you through even if the light is green.

 Just past Customs is a Military Checkpoint.
 Again, most cars are passed through but you are much more likely to be stopped here for an actual search and inspection.
 They are primarily looking for weapons.

 When you cleared in with Immigration, you should have stopped at the next window and paid the Fumigation Fee, which is 60 pesos.
 The new Funigation facility is just after the Customs buildings.
 The operator will ask for your receipt and then spray your vehicle.
 Simple, fast and efficient.